cntrier/NBS_short-read_mapping_paper/README.md

 Scripts are separated into folders based on analysis type.

 Final bed files of regions in newborn screening genes that are highly homologous with other genomic regions and a problem for NGS short reads at varying read lengths are in the Problem_Region_Bed_Files folder under Final_Bed_Files.
-There are bed files for both genic and exonic levels with a file that designates each region in the newborn screening gene and another with each alternate hit elsewhere in the genome annotated.
+The bed files designate the newborn screening gene and each region within the gene where alternate mappings due to homologus regions elsewhere in the genome occur.